zominy/bash-cybersecurity-course/Module 1: Intro to Bash - The Cybersecurity Shell/tutorial.md

 In this tutorial, I cover the basics of Bash scripting and command line usage from the module 1 video.
 You can use this to read up on the material or go through the labs in your own time.

+### 🎯 Aims
+### By the end of this module, you should be able to:

+Use simple commands such as ls, pwd, echo, nano, and cd with knowledge of how they work.

+To be able to string commands together.

+To have knowledge of shortcuts and what they do.

+### Note: Please check out the [command file](commands.md) for help if you are struggling to understand any concepts.

 ---